RichardScottOZ/localtileserver/README.md

-This tile server can efficiently deliver varying levels of detail of your raster imagery to your viewer; it helps to have pre-tiled, Cloud Optimized GeoTIFFs (COG), but no wories if not as the backing libraries, [`large_image`](https://github.com/girder/large_image), will tile and cache for you when opening the raster.
+This tile server can efficiently deliver varying levels of detail of your raster imagery to your viewer; it helps to have pre-tiled, Cloud Optimized GeoTIFFs (COG), but no worries if not as the backing libraries, [`large_image`](https://github.com/girder/large_image), will tile and cache for you when opening the raster.